 The DR defined in Section 4.A, but with the following differences:

-Using anticipated experience assumptions with no margins.

 Using the interest rates and equity return assumptions specific to each scenario.

 Using NAER and discount rates defined in Section 7.H specific to each scenario to discount the cash flows.